pieralukasz/bathrobes-next/README.md

-# Next.js with Supabase and Drizzle
+# Next.js 15.0.4 with Supabase and Drizzle

 This project is a modern web application built with Next.js, Supabase, and Drizzle ORM.
 It features a robust authentication system and a product catalog.

 ## Features

 - **TypeScript**: Fully typed for better developer experience and code reliability.
-- **Next.js App Router**: Utilizes the latest Next.js features for efficient routing and rendering.
+- **Next.js 15.0.4 App Router**: Utilizes the latest Next.js features for efficient routing and rendering. (with use-cache)
 - **Supabase Authentication**: Implements a secure sign-in system using Supabase.
 - **Drizzle ORM**: Integrates Drizzle for database operations with PostgreSQL.
 - **Tailwind CSS**: Styled with Tailwind CSS for a responsive and customizable UI.